Heritage Turkeys

 ROYAL PALM TURKEY

 The Royal Palm is a strikingly attractive and small-sized turkey variety.
-The first birds in America to have the Palm color pattern appeared in a mixed flock of Black, Bronze, Narragansett, and Wild turkeys on the farm of Enoch Carson of Lake Worth, Florida in the 1920s.
-Since then, further selection has been made to stabilize the consistency of color and other characteristics.
-As an anonymous breeder wrote to Feathered World magazine in 1931, “Turkeys of this type of coloration do crop up by chance where different color varieties are crossed . . . but it takes years to perfect their markings.”
-The Royal Palm was recognized by the American Poultry Association in 1971.
-It’s similar to a European variety called the Pied, Crollwitz, or Black-laced White, which has been known since the 1700s.
+The first birds in America to display the Palm color pattern appeared in the 1920s from a mixed flock of Black, Bronze, Narragansett, and wild turkeys on Enoch Carson’s farm in Lake Worth, Florida.
+Since then, selection has stabilized the color pattern and conformation.
+An anonymous breeder wrote to Feathered World magazine in 1931, “Turkeys of this type of coloration do crop up by chance where different color varieties are crossed…but it takes years to perfect their markings.”

 Royal Palm Turkeys